NixOS: For developers

 on.

-file which also works by creating a
+This project uses a single default.nix file which also works by creating a

-shell environment with additional developer tools when run in nix-shell
+shell environment with additional developer tools when run in nix-shell:

 {